rkam/shairport-sync/CAR INSTALL.md

 ## Example

-If you are updating an existing installation, please refer to the Updating section below.
+If you are updating an existing installation, please refer to the [updating](#updating) section below.

 In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
 Shairport Sync will be built for AirPlay 2 operation, but you can build it for "classic" AirPlay (aka AirPlay 1) operation if you prefer.
 A Pi Zero W is powerful enough for classic AirPlay.